Links

 Supply

 When a user supplies funds to the protocol, they receive rTokens.
-We use the following formula (as per EIP 4626) to decide how many tokens are minted for the user.
+We use the following formula (as per EIP 4626) to calculate the number of tokens minted to the user.

-The formula uses existing total rTokens supply and Total asset supply to decide the quantity of rTokens to be minted for their deposit.
+The formula uses existing total rTokens supply and Total asset supply to decide the quantity of rTokens to be minted as per the user deposit.

 Assettotal=Asset.balanceOf(contract)+Assetslent+InterestaccruedAsset_{total} = Asset.balanceOf(contract) + Assets_{lent} + Interest_{accrued}